iDataist/Building-Data-Pipelines/4. Data-Pipelines-with-Airflow/README.md

 ## Datasets

 There are two datasets that reside in S3.
-Here are the S3 links for each:

-Song data: s3://udacity-dend/song_data

-Log data: s3://udacity-dend/log_data

 ## Schema for Song Play Analysis